oomkarpanditstudent/wdio-v7-async-boilerplate/README.md

-# Azure Dev Ops Headless CMS - Registration
+# Boiler Plate for WDIO v7 using Async with Azure Build Pipeline

-WebdriverIO-Cucumber-Javascript Framework developed for registration functionality on Azure Devops .
+WebdriverIO-Cucumber-Javascript Framework.

 # Features